Stock Market Statistics and Facts for 2025

 A stock-market correction is a market decline of more than 10% but less than 20%.
 These sorts of drops are significant but just below the threshold for starting a bear market.
 Even though they used to happen about once a year at the beginning of the 20th century, market corrections have become less frequent after World War II.

-Since the 1980s, there have been 20 corrections in the S&P 500.
+Since the 1980s, there have been 21 corrections in the S&P 500.
 The average length is 188 days, with an average 21.7% decline in stock market value percentage.
 During that same period, declines have surpassed 20% only six times.
-The last two corrections, in 2020 and 2022, were both bearish.

-Valued at $2.25 trillion, Apple leads the world’s corporations in market capitalization.
+Valued at $3.57 trillion, Apple leads the world’s corporations in market capitalization in 2025.

 In August 2020, Apple became the first publicly traded US company to reach the $2 trillion global equity market capitalization milestone.
 Interestingly, Apple was also the first US company to cross the $1 trillion mark, and then double its value in the span of two years.

-Only five companies have a market cap of over $1 trillion, two of which are over $2 trillion.
+Only 10 companies have a market cap of over $1 trillion in 2025.

 Many companies have been dipping in and out of the coveted trillion-dollar club, but only a handful have managed to remain there before the market closes.

-With a 28.1% market share, the information technology sector leads the US stock market in market capitalization.
+With a 29.12% market share in 2025, the information technology sector leads the US stock market in market capitalization.

 The face and the size of the US stock market have changed drastically as technological innovation and the rise of giant corporations move the share of capitalization more toward modern digital solutions.